hcoona/asciidoctor-latexmath/README.md

 ## Caching

 The renderer persists every successful compilation so repeated conversions can reuse the existing SVG/PNG/PDF payloads without invoking your LaTeX toolchain again.
-Cache entries hash the following ordered fields with SHA256: extension version, normalized content hash, output format, preamble hash, PPI (PNG only, otherwise `-`), and entry type (`block` | `inline`).
+Cache entries hash the following ordered fields with SHA256: extension version, normalized content hash, output format, preamble hash, font-size hash, PPI (PNG only, otherwise `-`), and entry type (`block` | `inline`).
 Delimiter changes, engine switches, or tool swaps do **not** affect the cache key (FR-011 / P5), so switching `pdflatex` → `xelatex` with other factors constant reuses the same cache entry.
 Inline rendering via `-a latexmath-inline` reuses the cached inline markup; enabling `-a data-uri` does not invalidate cached images.

 By default, cache files live under `<outdir>/.asciidoctor/latexmath`.
 Override this location with `-a latexmath-cache-dir=path/to/cache` or disable caching altogether with `-a latexmath-cache=false` when you need a clean rebuild.
 Removing the cache directory forces the next run to regenerate every formula.